-You are voting on the three proposals summarized below.
+You are voting on the four proposals summarized below.
 Further details of each proposal are included in the next section entitled "Matters to Be Considered at the Annual Meeting."

-- § Proposal 1: To elect one Class III director (nominee Robert J. Dwyer) to serve until the 2015 Annual Meeting of Stockholders and until his successor is duly elected and qualified; and - § Proposal 2: To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2012.
+- Proposal 1: To elect one Class I director (nominee Frank E. Jaumot) to serve until the 2016 Annual Meeting of Stockholders and until his successor is duly elected and qualified; - Proposal 2: To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2013. - · Proposal 3: To approve, by a non-binding vote, the Company's 2012 executive compensation; and - · Proposal 4: To approve, by a non-binding vote, the frequency of future stockholder advisory votes about the Company's executive compensation